- With mathematical equation writing software, users can enter special equations and manage multiple files, among other functions.

 - Support for word processors like Microsoft Word, so you can insert into written documents like equation sheets, lab reports, study guides, and any other type

-- Support for output to picture files like BMP, PNG and EMF, which you can incorporate in presentations and web pages.
+- Support for output to picture files like BMP, PNG, and EMF, which you can incorporate into presentations and web pages.

-- The equations can be copied and pasted into email, webmail and other apps
+- The equations can be copied and pasted into an email, webmail, and other apps

 - Support for exporting equations to MathML which is based on XML

-- Mathcasting that provides a WYSIWYG tool to author XHTML web pages with math equations
+- Mathcasting provides a WYSIWYG tool to author XHTML web pages with math equations

-- You can work, learn and teach together because this tool exposes equation lists as a restful HTTP service which can be seen by browsers and different instances in a network
+- You can work, learn and teach together because this tool exposes equation lists as a restful HTTP service that can be seen by browsers and different instances in a network

 Other features include graphics and tables with support for many graphic formats and intelligently floating figures and tables, document formats, and support for writing documents in many languages of the world.

-The graphical user interface gives you access to all functions via menus and mouse, plus has extensive documentation which includes beginners’ tutorial available in many languages, text completion support, and typesetting in background.
+The graphical user interface gives you access to all functions via menus and mouse, plus has extensive documentation which includes beginners’ tutorials available in many languages, text completion support, and typesetting in the background.

 MathJax consortium is a joint venture of the American Mathematical Society and Society for Industrial and Applied Mathematics (SIAM) to advance mathematical and scientific content on the web.